-The Wells Fargo Reflect® Card has only been around since October 2021, but it’s already considered one of the best balance transfer cards on the market today.
+The Wells Fargo Reflect Card has only been around since October 2021, but it’s already considered one of the best balance transfer cards on the market today.
 This is mainly due to the sheer length of its introductory APR offer, as well as the fact that the card comes with no annual fee.

 These offers make the card both unique and intriguing to applicants who may have considerable debt to consolidate and pay down.

-If you’re wondering how the Wells Fargo Reflect® works and whether it’s worth it, read on to learn more about it and what to consider before you apply.
+If you’re wondering how the Wells Fargo Reflect works and whether it’s worth it, read on to learn more about it and what to consider before you apply.

-When is the Wells Fargo Reflect® Card worth it?
+When is the Wells Fargo Reflect Card worth it?

-When is the Wells Fargo Reflect® Card not worth it?
+When is the Wells Fargo Reflect Card not worth it?

-First off, you should know that some cash back credit cards offer 0 percent APRs for a shorter timeline as well as rewards on everything you buy.
-The Wells Fargo Active Cash® Card is a good example since it offers a 0 percent intro APR on purchases and balance transfers for 15 months (followed by a variable APR of 17.24 percent, 22.24 percent or 27.24 percent), with no annual fee required.
+Some cash back credit cards offer 0 percent intro APRs for a shorter timeline as well as rewards on everything you buy.
+The Wells Fargo Active Cash® Card is a good example since it offers a 0 percent intro APR on purchases and qualifying balance transfers from account opening for 15 months (followed by a variable APR of 20.24 percent, 25.24 percent, or 29.99 percent), with no annual fee required.

-Further, be aware that the Wells Fargo Reflect® Card charges a 3 percent foreign transaction fee for purchases made outside of the United States.
+Further, be aware that the Wells Fargo Reflect Card charges a 3 percent foreign transaction fee for purchases made outside of the United States.
 That makes this card a poor option for people who travel internationally (or plan to).

-Should you get the Wells Fargo Reflect® Card?
+Should you get the Wells Fargo Reflect Card?

+If you are focused on finding the card with a long intro APR offer, the Wells Fargo Reflect Card simply cannot be beaten.
 If you want rewards or a credit card with no foreign transaction fees, on the other hand, you should look at other card options to see how they compare.

 The bottom line